hjwp/Test-Driven-Django-Tutorial/tutorial04.rst

             forms.Form.__init__(self)
             self.fields['vote'].choices = [(c.id, c.choice) for c in poll.choice_set.all()]

 OK so far?
 Django forms have *fields*, some of which may have *choices*, and we can choose how the field will be displayed on page using a *widget*.
 Right.

 And that should get the tests passing!
 If you're curious to see what the form HTML actually looks like, why not temporarily put a ``print form.as_p()`` at the end of the test?
 Print statements in tests can be very useful for exploratory programming...
 You could try ``form.as_table()`` too if you like...

 Right, where where we?
 Let's do a quick check of the functional tests.

 (*incidentally, are you rather bored of watching the FT run through the admin test each time?
-If so, you can temporarily disable it by renaming its test method from* ``test_can_create_new_poll_via_admin_site`` *to* ``DONTtest_can_create_new_poll_via_admin_site`` *that's called "Dontifying"... remember to change it back before the end though!*)
+If so, you can temporarily disable it by renaming its test method from* ``test_can_create_new_poll_via_admin_site`` *to* ``DONTtest_can_create_new_poll_via_admin_site`` *that's called "Dontifying"... you do have to be careful not to forget about your dontified tests though!*)

     python manage.py test fts
     [...]
     AssertionError: 0 != 3

 Ah yes, we still haven't actually *used* the form yet!
 Let's go back to our ``SinglePollViewTest``, and a new test that checks we use our form)

 .. sourcecode:: python
     :filename: mysite/polls/tests.py